ddavila0/analytics_tools/models/doc/step1.md

 and will iterate through the list of weeks in **weeks_df** on chunks on N weeks, where N=policy.

 It will start at the (N)est week and move forward one week at a time.
-Then it will calculate 3 intermediate datasets: *old_week*, *new-week* and *int_ws* that will help us to calculate: *current_working_set*, *to_recall* and *to_free*.
+For each week it will calculate 3 intermediate datasets: *old_week*, *new-week* and *int_ws* that will help us to calculate: *current_working_set*, *to_recall* and *to_free*.
 Using *current_working_set* and the DataFrame **datasets_size** it will calculate